mathieucarbou/YaSolR/docs/benefits.md

 ## Cycle Stealing Comparison

-Most routers out there are using a window system, divided in slots, to determine if a cycle has to be on or off.
+Most routers out there are not using Cycle Stealing but Burst Fire, with a window system, divided in slots, to determine if a cycle has to be on or off.
 This window system causes a slowdown and lack or reactivity of the router, and is not precise because each slot is mapped to a quantity of power.
 So these routers usually oscillate around the setpoint (0 W) and have a very low accuracy.

 Some routers working on half cycle are also creating DC imbalance on the grid which is forbidden.

-I didn't want such bad implementation on YaSolR (often called burst fire or wave control, "train d'onde" or "multi-sinus").
-They can also cause some voltage flickering.
+I didn't want such bad implementation on YaSolR (often called burst fire or wave control, "train d'onde" or "multi-sinus") that can also cause some voltage flickering with big load.

 I wanted something that reacts fast on duty cycle changes (so no window system), that is not creating DC imbalance on the grid and also has no flickering.